charlotte9524/ANNAVQA/README.md

   2021 IEEE International Conference on Image Processing (ICIP), 2021, pp. 1429-1433, doi: 10.1109/ICIP42928.2021.9506408.

 ## Update content
-We update the model which you can get from BaiduNetdisk.
-The validation sets of new model are PowerDig class and RedKayak class.
-The testing sets of new model are Fountain class and Speech class.
+We update the models which you can get from BaiduNetdisk.
+The validation sets of new models are PowerDig class and RedKayak class.
+The testing sets of new models are Fountain class and Speech class.
 Link：https://pan.baidu.com/s/1A85T0H4olzYNB_5CQAXVHQ
 Password：s173
 ## Test Demo